-Apple collects information about how you use Apple Music in order to tailor features to your musical tastes.
-These features include For You — where you see albums and playlists picked for you, Radio — which plays selections from your favorite artists and genres, and Connect — which can recommend new artists to follow or posts you'll find interesting.
-We also use this information so that we can contact you about upcoming releases, new artists and other happenings on Apple Music that you may like.
+When you subscribe, Apple collects information about how you use Apple Music in order to tailor features to your musical tastes.
+These features include Listen Now, where you see albums and playlists picked for you, and Radio, which plays selections from your favorite artists and genres.
+We also use this information so that we can contact you by email and push notification about upcoming releases, new artists, and other happenings on Apple Music that you may like.

 Other people may also be able to find your Apple Music profile using the information that you’ve provided.

 You can make the contents of your profile, like listening activity and playlists, available only to those you choose.
 However, your profile information, such as handle, display name, photo, your followers, and who you are following, are always visible to everyone.